 Photo Safari in Limpopo & Kruger with Sabi Sands

-I guide you on a 10 day photographic safari in private reserves in Limpopo, South Africa and in Kruger National Park, with two nights in the famous Sabi Sands reserve.
+I guide you on a 9 day photographic safari in private reserves in Limpopo, South Africa and in Kruger National Park, with three nights in the famous Sabi Sands reserve.
 This safari is hosted by photographer Gregory Sweeney and for part of the safari you will stay at our tree house lodge on a private reserve.
-Also included is a stay at a lodge in a private big 5 reserve.
 This safari will highlight all of the great game viewing in the areas in and around Kruger.
 Photographers will also enjoy the river and wooded areas of Sabi famous for being good leopard territory.

 All safaris arrive and depart via Hoedspruit, South Africa (a short flight from Johannesburg)

 Aug 27 - Sept 4

 Oct 1 - 9